 Move it.
 Getting regular and consistent exercise — a

 minimum of 20 minutes of cardio or core-strengthening exercise most

 days of the week — is an important element in any healthy lifestyle.

 If you’ve skipped a few days of exercise over the holiday, don’t make it a

 habit.
 Just resume your regular exercise routine as soon as possible and keep

 it up as best you can through the busy weeks ahead.
 Remember that some exercise

-- Get ready for the next holiday.
-Hanukkah, Christmas, and New Year's are just around the corner.
-Take the lessons you learned from Thanksgiving and use them to plan your next holiday celebration.
-If you keep your Thanksgiving setbacks and successes in mind, you'll be better prepared for the road ahead.
+- Stay strong.
+Hannukah is here and Christmas and New Year's are just around the corner.
+Take the lessons you’ve learned from Thanksgiving and use them to throughout the holiday season.
+If you keep your Thanksgiving successes (and setbacks) in mind, you'll be better prepared for the festive days ahead.

 For more information about healthy eating and exercise, and getting more essential sleep (so critical at holiday time), check out Dr. Agatston’s books, The South Beach Diet Supercharged and The South Beach Diet Wake-Up Call.